z-song/laravel-admin/docs/en/installation.md

 `app/Admin/routes.php` is used to define routes.

-`app/Admin/bootstrap.php` is bootstrapper for laravel-admin, more usages see comments inside it.
+`app/Admin/bootstrap.php` is bootstrapper for laravel-admin, for usage examples see comments inside it.

-The `app/Admin/Controllers` directory is used to store all the controllers, The `HomeController.php` file under this directory is used to handle home request of admin,The `ExampleController.php` file is a controller example.
+The `app/Admin/Controllers` directory is used to store all the controllers.
+The `HomeController.php` file under this directory is used to handle home request of admin.
+The `ExampleController.php` file is a controller example.

 ### Static assets